-A women’s beekeeping co-operative in Bamyan province is going from strength to strength, thanks to support from your donations.
+Two women’s beekeeping co-operatives are going from strength to strength, thanks to support from your donations.

-More than 280 women in the Katakhana Beekeeping Cooperative produce more than a ton of honey a year, which they are able to sell at local markets.
+More than 280 women in the Katakhana Beekeeping Cooperative in Bamyan province are now producing more than a ton of honey a year, which they sell at local markets.

-Since we started supporting the cooperative, we have helped with the purchase and running costs of a van, which is crucial for reaching women in more remote areas – and the van is driven by women who we have helped put through driving school.
-Although women drivers are not uncommon in Kabul, they are a novelty in Bamyan – under Taliban rule it was forbidden for women to drive on penalty of death.
+Our support for the cooperative helped to buy and run a van, which is crucial for reaching women in more remote areas.
+And the van is driven by women who we have helped put through driving school.
+Although women drivers are not uncommon in Kabul, they are rare in Bamyan.
+When the area was ruled by the Taliban, it was forbidden for women to drive on penalty of death.

-We have also funded business training and helped with the costs of additional hives.
-The women have been trained on the maintenance of apiaries (the bee yard), especially on the steps needed to counter American Foulbrood disease.
-As a result, there has been a good rate of bee survival over the harsh winters.
+We have funded business training and helped with the costs of additional hives.
+The women have been trained in maintaining apiaries (the bee yard), especially on the steps needed to counter American Foulbrood disease.
+As a result, there has been a good bee survival rate over the harsh winters.

 The Chaharde Ghorband Beekeeping Association is based in the Chaharde Ghorband district, 50km north of Kabul, in the foothills of the Hindu Kush mountains.